Articles / Exceptions Are Not Edge Cases

 List your top exceptions before you build

-Here is a line that will save you a lot of pain.
-Exceptions are not edge cases.
-They are the product.
+Here is a line that will save you a lot of grief: exceptions are not edge cases.
+They are part of the product.

-If you are a service business, the exception is the work.
+If you run a service business, the exception often is the work.
 It is the special request.
-It is the weird customer.
-It is the rush job.
-It is the "can we do it this way" message that shows up at 4:55.
-If you ignore that and automate the happy path, you will build something that only works on quiet days.
+The weird customer.
+The rush job.
+The "can we do it this way" message that lands at 4:55 on a Friday like it pays rent.

-These do not feel like edge cases when they happen every week.
-Here are a few common ones:
+These stop feeling like edge cases when they happen every week.
+A few common ones:

 • A customer needs a different invoice format.